Milan bourse rebounds, spread falls on ECB clarification

 i più letti

 Coronavirus Puglia: 108 contagi, 6 morti.
 10 casi in Basilicata.
-Bari, chiusa sede Rai e Agenzia delle Entrate.
+Dimesso il militare «paziente 1» a Bari.
 Stop collegamenti Albania

 Bari, non dichiara di venire da «zona rossa»: paziente positiva denunciata da infermiera insieme alla madre